metal-crow/Dark-Souls-1-Overhaul/README.md

 * NPCs and Bosses can no longer be killed by hackers

-* Hackers can no longer force you into Binoculars or Dragon form
+* Hackers can no longer force you into Binoculars or Dragon form, or apply other bad effects to you

 * Backstabs will no longer teleport you if you're unreasonably far away (both anti-cheat and QOL)